fellettigiacomo/NeoHeart/README.md

 # NeoHeart - Revision 2.2🎉
 Hardware and Software design for an Open Source ATtiny816-based heart shaped PCB with Addressable LEDs.
+<br><br>⚠️ **Warning**: Unfortunately, this release is not yet ready for production.
+There are still issues with the CR2032 battery not providing enough power, causing glitches and freezes in the LEDs.
+I'm currently working on a fix. ⚠️
 <br><br>![board-render](https://github.com/fellettigiacomo/NeoHeart/blob/main/images/render.png?raw=true)
 ## Project sponsor: PCBWay
 Thanks to [PCBWay](https://www.pcbway.com/) for sponsoring this open-source project.
 Check out the sponsorship section below to learn more about their support.